luizgaroland/Simple-Guardian-Phoenix-Api-backend/README.md

   * Mailing list: http://groups.google.com/group/phoenix-talk
   * Source: https://github.com/phoenixframework/phoenix

-# notes for this
+##Notes for this

-At first i dind't knew how to manage my erlang packages and installed some manually
+At first i dind't knew how to manage my erlang packages and installed some manually.

-	If you have trouble compiling some dependency those are the ones i manually installed via apt-get *`erlang-dev`
+If you have trouble compiling some dependency those are the ones i manually installed via apt-get

-	*`erlang-parsetools`
-	*`erlang-nox`
+	erlang-dev
+	erlang-parsetools
+	erlang-nox

 Maybe you won't need any.
 Maybe you will.
 As long as mix deps.get work you are good.